sirarsalih/tinder-function-app/README.md

 ## Match notification by e-mail

-The app gets recent updates from Tinder, checks with Azure Table storage if there has been a new match recently then notifies the user by e-mail, including all photos of the matched person in the e-mail.
+The app gets recent updates from Tinder, checks with Azure Table storage if there has been a new match recently and if that's the case then notifies the user by e-mail, including all photos of the matched person in the e-mail.
+The table storage is then updated with the new match data.

 ## How to generate a new Facebook token if it expires